 No underscores may be used except in the functional programming operators.
 In all other cases .NET/F#-OO guidelines must be followed.

-Underscores have traditionally been very heavily used in OCaml (and thus early F#) programming.
+Underscores have traditionally been very heavily used in early F# programming.
 The style is extremely pervasive in some quarters of F# programming and is likely to constitute a significant part of F# development methodology for a substantial number of highly vocal and influential users and community members.
-For example, Jon Harrop's book F# for Scientists uses underscores throughout.
+For example, Jon Harrop's book F# for Scientists used underscores throughout, though his later work now uses camelCase.

 Since 2007 there has been a long standing effort by the F# team to reduce and minimize the use of underscores throughout the F# library.
-This has resulted in the near total elimination of underscores from the library itself.
+This has resulted in the total elimination of underscores from the library itself.

-However, some cases remain.
-As a result, the following uses of underscores are tolerated in functional programming operators in the current design of the functional programming operators in FSharp.Core.dll

-to_ and of as a prefix:

-to_type: F# qualified forward conversion functions (e.g. List.to_array)

-of_type: F# qualified reverse conversion functions

 Abbreviation Guidelines

 F# functional operator design eschews overloading.
 Instead abbreviations are used.
 This is widely popular and is an integral part of functional programming in a type inferred language.